EAA Chapter 12

 Transition to Unleaded Aviation Fuel

-The FAA approved General Aviaton Modifications Inc. (GAMI) Unleaded high octane Aviation Fuel (G100UL) for all spark ignited piston engines on the first of Sep 2022.
+The FAA approved General Aviation Modifications Inc. (GAMI) Unleaded high octane Aviation Fuel (G100UL) for all spark ignited piston engines on the first of Sep 2022.
 G100UL can be mixed in any ratio with existing 100LL without limitation.
 Each certified aircraft will need a Supplemental Type Certification (STC) from GAMI, which will involve some paperwork and stickers for the aircraft.
 AvFuel, a major distributor of aviation fuel will assist in the roll out of this new fuel.
 Since some airports in California have already prohibited the sale of leaded aviation fuel, they will be a priority for G100UL distribution.
 The fuel will cost more (50-90 cents per gallons) especially while it is produced in small quantities.
 However, there are expected savings due to less frequent oil changes and spark plug mx.
 Swift Fuels expects to have its 100R unleaded fuel certified in early 2023.
 Swift currently sells unleaded 94 octane at select airfields around the U.S. AOPA's Flying Magazine has a good summary of the topic: Getting the Lead Out..

 FAA Experimental Aircraft LODA Rescinded